Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Remote ID Compliance

-All registered drones must broadcast Remote ID information.
-Compliance required through Standard Remote ID, broadcast module, or operation within FAA-Recognized Identification Area (FRIA).
-Utah requires compliance statewide.
+All registered drones must broadcast Remote ID via standard Remote ID, broadcast module, or operation inside FAA-Recognized Identification Area (FRIA).
+No state exemptions; federal requirement applies statewide.

 For complete federal regulations, see our Federal Regulations page.